-If you want to jump on a local bus, get some help first or you may never be seen again…Asking at the tourist office across from the ticket gates inside of Matsumoto Station is a great place to start.
+If you want to jump on a local bus, staff at the tourist office across from the ticket gates inside of Matsumoto Station can point you in the right direction.

-You can ask the driver to tell you where to get off.
+They can help you figure out which route to take and where to get on and off.
+You can ask the driver to tell you where to get off, too.
 Some buses announce the names of stops and others display the names in English as they go, and some have ”no-step” access.
 Predictably, schedules are very reliable!
 Unfortunately, last buses tend to be very early in the evening.

 Where to Board

 Buses depart from the Castle (East) Exit except for the western route of the excursion bus “Town Sneaker.”

 Matsumoto Bus Terminal

 Matsumoto Bus Terminal is located diagonally across the road from the station in the building that says ALPICO in large white letters on its side.
 The company Alpico runs the local buses and the Town Sneaker as well as the expressway buses.